-I am quickly reminded when I say things like, “I learned how to make this soup from a Moldovan woman while I was visiting my father in Kabul, Afghanistan,” what an interesting life I’ve had—privileged, not in a monetary sense, but full of diversity, culture, and once in a lifetime experiences (some good and some bad).
-My goal is to write more about those experiences, starting with this recipe.
+I am quickly reminded when I say things like, “I learned how to make this soup from a Moldovan woman while I was staying with my dad in Afghanistan,” what an interesting life I’ve had—privileged, not in a monetary sense, but full of diversity, culture, and once in a lifetime experiences.
+My goal is to write more about those experiences, starting with this recipe for Moldovan Borscht, a hearty, yet light, broth-based Chicken and Vegetable Soup.

 In case you’re confused, this is not the widely-known bright pink, creamy borscht.
 Moldovan borscht is commonly a brothier soup, with variations on the meats and sometimes the vegetables.
 Clearly, I am not Moldovan, but in defense of my credibility, I did learn this recipe from a woman born and raised in Moldova, and hers was a brothy, hearty chicken soup full of root vegetables and packed with flavor like this one.
 I’ve also done quite a bit of research into Moldovan Borscht and her version and mine are pretty much spot-on.
 This is rustic, peasant food—restorative and good for you on every level.
 The wine is my touch.
 I don’t think she added any, but the French in me has a hard time not adding wine to soups and stews.
 It is entirely optional, but it adds a nice acidity.